9+ Ways To Save Money While Being Sustainable

 Dishwashers generally heat water to temperatures far beyond what our hands can tolerate, so they sanitize dishes more effectively than handwashing.
 Plus, by letting your dishwasher do the heavy lifting, you’ll spend less time standing at the sink.

-Handwashing is sometimes necessary for delicate items or when you have only a few dishes.
+Of course, handwashing is sometimes necessary for delicate items or when you have only a few dishes.
 However, embracing your dishwasher is a simple swap that benefits both your utility bills and the planet.

 Actionable Tip: If possible, use your dishwasher instead of hand-washing, and always run full loads to save thousands of gallons of water every year!
 Once you embrace the machine, you’ll wonder why you ever stood by the sink in the first place.

-6. Take Shorter Shower
+6. Take Shorter Showers

 Water conservation is often overlooked but remains crucial for both personal finances and the environment.
 While it might seem small, reducing your shower length is another simple way to save money and conserve precious freshwater resources.